-Android users are less likely to switch to iPhone, but it’s fairly easy to switch away from iPhone, unless heavily embedded in the Apple ecosystem.
+Android users are less likely to switch to iPhone, but it’s fairly easy to switch away from the iPhone, unless heavily embedded in the Apple ecosystem.
 A key downside of switching away is the quality of iOS apps that are still better than Android apps.
 If you’re an Apple Music user you may also be reluctant to switch.
 For FaceTime and iMessage, moving to WhatsApp is the obvious replacement.

-For Mac based products Apple appears to be reluctant to update product specifications to match current standards.
+For Mac-based products, Apple appears to be reluctant to update product specifications to match current standards.
 The current iMacs and the entry level MacBook Pros are only available with legacy Intel Gen7 processors when the standard offerings from competitors use either the Intel Gen8 and Gen9 processors.
 This is a confusing approach as specification uplifts usually generate sales.

 Also, the current MacBook product set is confusing with overlapping models, all with similar specifications and price.
-This is the MacBook, New MacBook Air and entry level MacBook Pro.
+This is the MacBook, New MacBook Air and entry-level MacBook Pro.

-Why would users buy a premium priced laptop with an inferior specification rather than a better spec’d Windows laptop at half the price?
+Why would users buy a premium-priced laptop with an inferior specification rather than a better spec’d Windows laptop at half the price?
 Unfortunately, there’s no straight forward answer.

 There’s an Apple Professional Services (PS) division that appears to be primarily based on services related to iOS applications with major corporations.
 The likes of SAP and International Airports.
 Unfortunately, they don’t appear to have much interest in Mac devices, most probably due to their inability to generate decent revenue.

 However, Apple PS do offer an Enterprise Connect software tool that mitigates issues with the macOS inbuilt Active Directory (AD) connector.
 They charge to implement this tool and it’s only available for implementation in the US.
-Hence, an independent developer built an open source tool called NoMad to do the same thing and it was recently purchased by Jamf whom now offer the open source version along with a premium version called Jamf Connect that integrates with Okta and is planned to support for Azure AD in the future.
+Hence, an independent developer built an open-source tool called NoMad to do the same thing and it was recently purchased by Jamf whom now offer the open-source version along with a premium version called Jamf Connect that integrates with Okta and is planned to support for Azure AD in the future.

 The questions most enterprise customers may ask is why hasn’t Apple built this Enterprise Connect tool into the macOS?

 Some claim that Apple Mac devices have a lower TCO than Windows PC devices, even with higher purchase prices.
-This was widely reported by IBM with their roll out of 10,000 MacBooks.
+This was widely reported by IBM with their rollout of 10,000 MacBooks.

-Upon investigation this is not totally true.
+Upon investigation, this is not totally true.
 Apple Mac devices do not have a lower TCO than Windows PC devices when managed traditionally.
 However, the TCO will be lower when using modern device management and cloud-based applications services.
 The was the approach taken by IBM.

 Windows 10 is easier to support than previous Windows OS versions.
 Windows 10 can utilise similar modern management and deployment capabilities offered by Apple.
 This is another example of competitors catching up, which will result in the reinstatement of Windows devices having a lower TCO.

 To conclude, all the concerns mentioned in this article will not deter business customers from switching to Macs and iPad devices as 2019 is projected to see record migrations.
-For consumers, the future is unknown, but Apple definitely have plans to restore revenue streams.
+For consumers, the future is unknown, but Apple definitely has plans to restore revenue streams.